 - Permitted Items: The following items are permitted: Microwave ovens of 1000 watts or less and not larger than one cubic ft. in size, Energy Star-rated refrigerators less than four cubic ft. in size, computer equipment, coffeemakers, electric kettles, curling and clothing irons, hair dryers, desk fans, lamps, televisions and DVD players.
 All permitted appliances must be Underwriters Laboratory (UL) approved.
 Permitted appliances in poor working condition, or those deemed inappropriate by the Director of Residential and Housing Operations, must be removed from College spaces.

 - Prohibited Items: Students are prohibited from possessing, using, or keeping the following items on-campus or in on-campus residential spaces, including common rooms:

-- Any appliance with exposed heating elements, including but not limited to, hot plates, toasters, toaster ovens, electric kettles, gas stoves or burners, camping stoves, space heaters, tanning lamps, and all halogen lamps.
+- Any appliance with exposed heating elements, including but not limited to, hot plates, toasters, toaster ovens, gas stoves or burners, camping stoves, space heaters, tanning lamps, and all halogen lamps.

 - Any appliances that exceed 1000 watts.

 - Air conditioning units, except when required by law.

 - Fog machines, except by prior approval from the Office of Residential Life for one-time use during a registered event.

 - Candles (regardless of intent to burn), scented plug-ins, wax warmers, and burnable incense.
 Students who use candles for religious observation may not keep them in their residences and should coordinate with the Director of the Rachel Lord Center for Religious and Spiritual Life.

 - Hoverboards, smartboards, balance boards, fuel-powered scooters, and similar electronic devices.